Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Theory

 where $|\psi_{0}^{(n)}\rangle $ and $|\psi_{\pi}^{(n)}\rangle $ are eigenstates of ${\cal M}$ with eigenvalues $\pm1$.
-Thus the product under arg function is either $+1$ or $-1$, and hence the Berry phases for all mirror-symmetric Fermi loops are quantized to $0$ or $\pi$ $\pi$ (Fig.~\ref{fig:loops}b).
+Thus the product under arg function is either $+1$ or $-1$, and hence the Berry phases for all mirror-symmetric Fermi loops are quantized to $0$ or $\pi$ [Fig.~\ref{fig:loops}(b)].
 Again, we find that $\varphi=\pi$ if the Fermi loop encloses a Dirac point i.e.~a crossing of subbands.
 For weakly broken $\cal T$ the crossings stay inside Fermi loops within the mirror plane.
-However, the Berry phase changes to $0$ when they move outside at a topological phase transition for strongly broken $\cal T$ (see Sec.~S3).
+However, the Berry phase changes to $0$ when they move outside at a topological phase transition for strongly broken $\cal T$ (see Ref.\,\onlinecite{SM}, Sec.\,S3).

-Finally, we find that the Berry phases are arbitrary when both $\cal T$ and $\cal M$ are simultaneously broken (Fig.~\ref{fig:loops}c).
-We emphasize that this symmetry analysis is completely generic in the sense that the microscopic details of the breaking of the time-reversal and mirror symmetries are not important, but we have also confirmed these findings by explicitly calculating the Berry phases in the presence of specific perturbations breaking of $\cal T$ and $\cal M$ independently of each other (see Sec.~S3).
+Finally, we find that the Berry phases are arbitrary when both $\cal T$ and $\cal M$ are simultaneously broken [Fig.~\ref{fig:loops}(c)].
+We emphasize that this symmetry analysis is completely generic, but we have also confirmed these findings by explicitly calculating the Berry phases in the presence of specific perturbations breaking of $\cal T$ and $\cal M$ independently of each other (see Ref.\,\onlinecite{SM}, Sec.\,S3)).